kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/client-utils.md

 ### createPrincipal

-Use `createPrincipal` to create a principal based on one public key.
+Use `createPrincipal` to create a principal account based on one public key.

 #### Basic usage